5cswoop5/Drake_NBA_Project/README.md

 2. GameIDs were created on Injury Report, Schedule, and Box Score tables to join later in PowerBI
 3. Function created in excel to calculate team's record, column later unpivoted to separate wins/losses and home/visitor
 4. Teams reference table was added in order account for variances in datasets using team abbreviations or full team names
+5. Return date calculated on 1990-2021 injuries table (IR).
+This was calculated by Excel XLOOKUP in BoxScores to find the date the player returned to game action post injury date

-# Steps for Python models
+## Steps for Python models
 1. Appending Box Score Data
 + Exported initial files from Kaggle into one zip file.
 + Unzipped the file and wrote code to read the file path, looking for only the file names that ended in "_Basic".